raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 ## What is Enigma, and how does it work?

 Enigma is a cipher machine that was created in the early 20th century for commercial, diplomatic, and military applications.
 During World War II, the machine was adopted by the German military for secret communications.
-The Enigma encryption code was famously broken during the war at Bletchley Park, the forerunner of GCHQ, meaning intercepted radio messages from the German military could be decoded and read.
+The Enigma encryption code was famously broken during the war at Bletchley Park, the forerunner of GCHQ, meaning intercepted messages from the German military could be decoded and read.
 This spectacular achievement is thought to have shortened the war, saving many lives on both sides of the conflict.

 From an electrical point of view, the Enigma machine is simply a battery, 26 lightbulbs, and a switch circuit.
 It doesn't have any electronics, so it is an electro-mechanical device.
 Encryption is achieved by varying the path of an electric current through the wiring of the machine.

 ![Encoding a W as G on Enigma](images/Enigma-wiring.gif)

-In the diagram above, you can see how a character on the keyboard goes through many stages of transposition before being routed to a lightbulb on the lamp board representing the encrypted letter.
+In the diagram above, you can see how a character typed on the keyboard goes through many stages of transposition before being routed to a lightbulb on the lamp board representing the encrypted letter.
 The user types their plain-text message on the keyboard character by character, and reads the cipher text as each bulb is illuminated on the lamp board in response.

-Let's look at how the rotors and the reflector work first.
+Changing transposition of letters happens because, as each letter is typed in, the path of the current changes as it flows to the bulbs — how does this work?

 ### Rotors and reflector

 Inside the machine, a number of rotors with 26 contacts (one for each letter from A to Z) are stacked together to create the current path through the heart of the machine.
-Each rotor wheel has 26 electrical contacts on both outer sides and a jumble of wiring inside, so that the letters are transposed from one side to the other.
+Each rotor wheel has 26 electrical contacts on both sides and a jumble of wiring on the inside, so that typed-in letters are transposed from one side to the other.
 In practice this means that a specific rotor transposes A into E, B into K, C into M, and so on.

 ![Close-up view of rotor from a WWII captured Enigma machine](images/7X5A0921-closeup.png)

 In the photo above, you can see the jumble of wiring inside an expanded rotor wheel from a WWII-captured Enigma machine.
 By stacking several rotors and using a reflector at the end to return the current back through the rotors, each letter is transposed many times.
 The reflector's transposition setting is fixed, ensuring that the current returns back through the machine without reversing the transposition.

+So how is the path of the current changed?

-### Selecting rotors
+### Movement of the rotors

 When using the Enigma machine, three rotors are selected from five available ones (there were also machines with four rotors).
-So that a different transposition is used character by character, the first rotor rotates as each letter of the message is typed.
-As a result, the user can type in 'LL' and both letters will not be encrypted the same, so the result might be 'XV'.
+So that a different transposition is used character by character, the first rotor rotates as each letter of the message is typed, creating a new path for the current.
+As a result, the user can type in 'LL' and both letters will be encrypted differently, so the result might be 'XV'.
 After the first rotor has moved 26 positions, the machine starts advancing the next rotor position by position, and so on.

 ### Rotor start positions

 However, part of what makes the Enigma encryption difficult to break is the fact that each rotor can be used at a different starting position.
 For example, if a rotor is set to position 10 at the beginning and the letter A is typed into the machine, it will enter not where A enters by default, but where J (letter 10 in the alphabet) enters by default.
-Moreover, when it is set to this position, the rotor can only rotate 16 steps before the next rotor starts advancing.
+Note that the rotor will advance 26 steps no matter what its start position is.

 So that it can be set more easily, the rotor is marked by an alphabet ring.
 Hence a start position of 10 would be achieved by setting the rotor so that the letter J is visible; a 3-rotor start position of "JFM" would mean setting the first rotor to J, the second to F, and the third to M.